thecleverbanana/BECOv2/README.md

 # BECOv2
 This repo is aimed for RoboLAND and experiment on Multi-Agent Robot

-The repo is divided into three parts: real, simulation and analysis.
+The repo is divided into four parts: Mega 2560, simulation, analysis and CAD

-### Real
+### Mega 2560
-This part is directly communicating with our actual rebot.
-The controller we are using is Mega 2560 which supports rx/tx and pwm control.
+This part is directly communicating with our actual rebot using mega 2560 micro-controller unit.

 Before running the controller, please read followings: